RitulSherkar/automatic-sorting-system/README.md

-# automatic-sorting-system
+# Befor you start
+You need to install python

+## How to run the file

+By default this code will sort your downloades folder in exe ,music ,pdf ,photos ,torrent ,zip.
-This code will sort mp3's ,pdf's ,zip's etc. By default it will sort your downloades foleder and create folders that are required on the D drive. if you want to change the sorting directory put the the required directory is the "path" variable on line 6
+The code will create directorys according to files sorted on the D drive.
+If you wish to change the sorting directory change the "path" variable on line 6

+IF YOUR MACHIN DOES NOT HAVE A D DRIVE THE CODE WONT WORK.